 Most of the symptoms of neurotoxicity can be documented, but not in the way most people may think.
 The ability of a person to think, perceive, control emotions, plan, and manage their life can diminish significantly without anything being visible to a radiologist or neurologist on MRI or CT scans.
 For this reason, the most reliable way to assess brain function in people with neurotoxicity is through a neuropsychological evaluation.

 Imaging techniques provide little help in assessing neurotoxicity.
 Nonetheless, they may be useful for showing abnormalities caused by neurotoxicity and forensic purposes, but they are not helpful for routine screening.
 Some of the most common symptoms of neurotoxicity include the following:

-Furthermore, people with neurotoxicity may experience multi-organ system malfunction, lower or upper respiratory problems, chronic sinus problems, multiple chemical sensitivity, liver or kidney problems, and fibromyalgia or other pain disorders.If you were stationed at one or multiple military bases contaminated with PFAS and experience some of the above symptoms, please seek medical attention as soon as possible, as you may have developed neurotoxicity due to toxic exposure.
+Furthermore, people with neurotoxicity may experience multi-organ system malfunction, lower or upper respiratory problems, chronic sinus problems, multiple chemical sensitivity, liver or kidney problems, and fibromyalgia or other pain disorders.?If you were stationed at one or multiple military bases contaminated with PFAS and experienced some of the above symptoms, please seek medical attention as soon as possible, as you may have developed neurotoxicity due to toxic exposure.

 If you suspect you have this diagnosis but are not assigned neurotoxicity upon your first medical appointment, you should look for a second and even a third opinion from other specialists, as pinpointing the exact cause of your symptoms is often challenging for healthcare professionals if your suffering is the result of toxic exposure.